 2. Delete apps you don't need

-- Go to Applications.
+- Open Finder and go to Applications.

-- Select Date Last Opened.
+- Sort by Date Last Opened.

-👉 Learn more: 21 Best Mac Apps in 2024 (Free & Paid)
+👉 Learn more: 21 Best Mac Apps

 4. Disable unnecessary startup apps